wjmelements/data/README.md

 data
 ====

-C++ Library for a variety of data structures.
+Open-source C++ Library for a variety of data structures.

 == Key ==